iftekharhasanrifat/smart-grocery-shop-client/README.md

 [smart-grocery-shop](https://smart-grocery-shop-9d275.web.app/)

 # Description
-It is a MERN stack web application where you can order grocery items online easily. you can add product to your shop through admin panel so that anyone can order from the online shop.
+It is a MERN stack web application where you can order grocery items online easily.
+If you click on buy now button you will be redirected to login page and after login you can buy products, can see your order as a consumer and you can add, manage product to your shop as an admin.

 # Features
 This project has some features :